freeseek/mocha/README.md

   --cnp $cnp \
   --mhc $mhc_reg \
   --kir $kir_reg \
-  $dir/$pfx.bcf && \
+  $dir/$pfx.bcf | \
+  tee $dir/$pfx.as.bcf | \
-bcftools index -f $dir/$pfx.bdev.bcf
+  bcftools index --force --output $dir/$pfx.as.bcf.csi
 ```
-Notice that MoChA will read input computed gender and call rate if provided, otherwise these will be estimated from the VCF.
+Notice that MoChA will read input computed gender and call rate with the `--input-stats` option if provided, otherwise these will be estimated from the VCF.
+MoChA requires a balanced ratio of males and females to correctly infer gender so if this is not the case, we advise to input the gender with the `--input-stats` option.
 For array data these statistics are usually available from the output of the Illumina\'s GenCall or Affymetrix\'s Axiom genotyping algorithms.
 MoChA should not be run on single chromosome VCFs as median statistics across the autosomes are used to calibrate the likelihoods

 The genome statistics file contains information for each sample analyzed in the VCF and it includes the following columns
 ```